randallb15/Real-Estate-Analysis/.ipynb_checkpoints/README-checkpoint.md

 - Had to use unzip to get data
 - used regular expressions to extract bathrooms from text

+Cleaning.py:
+- This is used to clean the incoming Airbnb data for each city.
+Since I had already done it for Austin, this was easy to reproduce for the other 13 cities.

 Next, we will want to compare zip codes in Austin and determine which are the best zip codes
 - We will need to estimate revenue based on price and availability
 - We can also just look at price per bed or per bed/bath to determine where the prices are the highest